 ARM I (OBSERVATION): Patients receive no treatment but are monitored at standard clinical intervals during first year after randomization.
 Patients are examined every 12 weeks for 1 year, and every 6 months for 4 years, then annually for 5 years.

-ARM II (PEMROLIZUMAB): Patients receive pembrolizumab intravenously (IV) over 30 minutes on days 1 and 22.
-Courses repeat every 42 days for 52 weeks in the absence of disease progression or unacceptable toxicity.
+ARM II (PEMBROLIZUMAB): Patients receive pembrolizumab intravenously (IV) over 30 minutes on days 1 and 22.
+Cycles repeat every 42 days for 52 weeks in the absence of disease progression or unacceptable toxicity.

 All patients may undergo radiation therapy within 12 weeks of last breast cancer operation or after treatment.

-After completion of study treatment, patients are followed up to 10 years.
+After completion of study treatment, patients are followed up every 6 months for 5 years, then annually thereafter until 10 years from treatment randomization.

 18 Years and up